feederr/feeder/README.md

 * username is your github username;
 * password is your token that could be generated [there](https://github.com/settings/tokens);

+## How to build project?

+Run `./mvnw clean package` from the root directory

 ## How to pull new modules locally in case they was added?

 1. `git submodule update --init --recursive --remote`